 I wanted to work with rhythm in a more efficient, immediate way and introduced an analogue sequencer to the heart of the process.
 Having acquired a Doepfer midi analogue sequencer I can now use this to generate several lines of percussive, atmospheric or melodic textures that are in sync.
 This is particularly useful being a solo artist; it simply means I can make more sounds, more quickly.

 Preparing to tour Hinterland necessitated buying samplers and learning how to use midi as I didn’t want a laptop onstage, but now midi is a new part of the writing process.

 I want my process to entail turning dials, pushing faders and pressing buttons with minimal involvement from the laptop.
 My process is far from laptop-orientated, but I had spent many hours every day finessing parts of Hinterland on humble Garageband, and it re-emphasized how much I dislike the static inaction of staring at a computer screen, which feels dangerously similar to doing admin in an office.

 It is a jigsaw of analogue and oldish equipment; exploring how they do – or don’t – speak to each other.
 Much of my time has been spent reading manuals.
 The scene is now set to conjure beats from hard surfaces, to coax new songs into life.
-I have both subterreanean privacy and cultural tumult as a context as I grapple with new systems, equipment, a new space, and the endlessly strange and challenging process of making new music./
+I grapple with a new space, new equipment, new processes, and the endlessly strange and challenging process of making new music./